antonioacg/infra-management/docs/BOOTSTRAP_PLAN.md

 - ✅ Audit trail for all secret access

 ### Simplicity
-- ✅ One-command bootstrap from fresh machine
+- ✅ Single environment variable bootstrap command (five phases automatic)
+- ✅ No command-line secrets (environment variables are more secure)
-- ✅ Declarative secret management via Terraform
+- ✅ Self-referencing Terraform (works with or without environment variables)
-- ✅ Automatic secret synchronization
+- ✅ Automatic secret synchronization via External Secrets
-- ✅ No manual SOPS encryption/decryption
+- ✅ Zero-secrets architecture with zero transient error states

 ### Scalability
 - ✅ Easy to add new applications and secrets